geetanjalis22/Crime-Prediction/README.md

 # Chicago Crime Prediction Project

-This project predicts the type of crime likely to occur at a specific location, time, and date in Chicago using a Deep Learning model.
-It also visualizes crime data on an interactive map using Streamlit.
+Problem Statement: Predict the type of crime likely to occur at a specific location, time, and date in Chicago using a Deep Learning model.
+Visualize crime data on an interactive map using Streamlit.

 ## Features